The generator rank of C*-algebras: Abstract

 \section{Abstract}

-The invariant that assigns to a \Cs{} its minimal number of generators lacks natural permanence properties.
+We show that every AF-algebra is generated by a single operator.
+This was previously unclear, since the invariant that assigns to a \ca{} its minimal number of generators lacks natural permanence properties.
 In particular, it may increase when passing to ideals or inductive limits.
-It is therefore hard to compute this invariant directly.

-To obtain a better behaved theory, we not only ask if $k$ generators exist, but also if such tuples are dense.
-This defines the generator rank, which we show has many of the permanence properties that are also satisfied by other noncommutative dimension theories.
-In particular, it does not increase when passing to ideals, quotients or inductive limits.
+To obtain a better behaved theory, we not only ask if a \ca{} is generated by $n$ elements, but also if generating $n$-tuples are dense.
+This defines the generator rank, which we show has many natural permanence properties: it does not increase when passing to ideals, quotients or inductive limits.

-The definition of the generator rank is analogous to that of the real rank, and we show that the latter always dominates the generator rank.
-The most interesting value of the generator rank is one, which means exactly that the generators form a generic set, that is, a dense $G_\delta$-subset.
-We compute the generator rank of homgeneous \Cs{s}, which allows us to deduce that certain AH-algebras have generator rank one.
-For example, every AF-algebra has generator rank one and therefore contains a dense set of generators.